 - 16 – 19 learning programmes (The Sixth Form)

-The Academy was inspected under Section 5 on the 29th and 30th September 2015.
+The Academy was inspected under Section 5 on 14th and 15th November 2017.
 The inspection report is available below:

 A copy of the letter to parents concerning the Ofsted report is available HERE